National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 B. Nomination Procedures for Appointments to the SEDAR Pool

-Member tenure will be for 3 years.
-Nominations are sought for terms beginning early in 2013 and expiring three years later in 2015.
+Member tenure will be for 5 years.
+Nominations are sought for terms beginning early in 2018 and expiring in 2023.
 Nomination packages should include:

 1. The name, address, phone number, and email of the applicant or nominee;

-2. A description of his/her interest in Atlantic shark stock assessments or the Atlantic shark fishery;
+2. A description of the applicant's or nominee's interest in Atlantic shark stock assessments or the Atlantic shark fishery;

-3. A statement of background and/or qualifications; and
+3. A statement of the applicant's or nominee's background and/or qualifications; and

 4. A written commitment that the applicant or nominee shall participate actively and in good faith in the tasks of the SEDAR Pool, as requested.